Tigrinya language: Speakers

 Tigrinya is the most widely spoken language in Eritrea (see Demographics of Eritrea), and the fourth most spoken language in Ethiopia after Amharic, Oromo, and Somali.
-It is also spoken by large immigrant communities around the world, in countries including Sudan, Saudi Arabia, Israel, Denmark, Germany, Italy, Sweden, the United Kingdom, Canada and the United States.
+It is also spoken by large immigrant communities around the world, in countries including Sudan, Saudi Arabia, Israel, Denmark, Germany, Uganda, Italy, Sweden, the United Kingdom, Canada and the United States.
 In Australia, Tigrinya is one of the languages broadcast on public radio via the multicultural Special Broadcasting Service.

 Tigrinya dialects differ phonetically, lexically, and grammatically.
 No dialect appears to be accepted as a standard.
+Even though the most spread and used in, for example books, movies and news is the Asmara dialect.

 Phonology

 For the representation of Tigrinya sounds, this article uses a modification of a system that is common (though not universal) among linguists who work on Ethiopian Semitic languages, but differs somewhat from the conventions of the International Phonetic Alphabet.